 The Key West quirkiness is not even distinguished by life or death.
-It’s something that you take with you into the grave.
-On a headstone in the cemetery the text quirkily says: “I told you I was sick”.
+It’s something that you take with you to the grave.
+On a headstone in the cemetery, the text quirkily says: “I told you I was sick”.

 7. Even getting to Key West is beautiful